Heal Los Angeles Foundation

-Heal Los Angeles Foundation is a charitable organization in Los Angeles, California co-founded by philanthropist Prince Jackson and John Muto.
+Heal Los Angeles Foundation is a nonprofit organization and charitable organization in Los Angeles, California co-founded by philanthropist Prince Jackson and John Muto.
 The foundation collaborates with other charity foundations to bring inner-city youth toys, food, and educational tools.
 They host an annual charitable Halloween costume party they call "Thriller Night".

 Background

 Heal Los Angeles Foundation started as a student service organization at Loyola Marymount University in Los Angeles, in 2016 when Prince Jackson met John Muto.
 Inspired by Jackson's father, Michael Jackson's philanthropic work, they looked for ways to help underserved communities.
 The creation of Heal LA was structured after the Heal the World Foundation.
 The foundation's slogan is "make that change."

 Fundraising

 Prince Jackson received a Motif Lifetime Medal of Honor for his work with Heal Los Angeles in 2018.

 Heal Los Angeles Foundation's ambassadors are founders Jackson and Muto, artist Paris Jackson, actor Chris Tucker, artist Omer Bhatti, Marie Claire's US creative director Wanyi Jiang, and interviewer Liam McEwan.
 Heal Los Angeles and its ambassadors donated meals to frontline hospital workers during the COVID-19 pandemic in Los Angeles.
 In May 2020, the foundation with LA based company Fresh N Lean and the Gospel Mission Baptist Church, handed out more than 5,000 free meals to 800 households during the pandemic.
 The foundation also help kids from vulnerable areas and organize free turkey giveaways for Thanksgiving.

 In 2020, the charity organization and the Los Angeles Police Baseball Foundation brought toys, holiday shopping sprees, and educational initiative and tools to inner-city youth.